JakubZojdzik/Raycasting/README.md

 `SCREEN_WIDTH` and `SCREEN_HEIGHT` are sizes of board on terminal.
 Both should be even numbers :)
 `posX` and `posY` are starting coordinates of player.
 The coordinate system starts in left bottom corner of board with.
 `direction` is angle of direction of player in degrees relative.
+`FOV` is an field of view of player in degrees.
 `MOVEMENT_SPEED` is step player will do every key press.
 `ROTATION_SPEED` is step in degrees player will rotate every key press.
 `charset` is set of colors used to drawing walls (from closer to farther).
 There are some example sets in comment underneath. `COLORS` has to be set on size of charset.